 - Training session for 11 students and 8 SFA staff

 - Presentations to 102 students from P5 and P6 of Takamaka School and Anse Royale School

-Spiny lobsters have a complex mero-planktonic lifecycle from a larva living in the open sea to an adult living on the sea floor.
-The management of the fishery requires a good understanding on all the stages of the spiny lobster life cycle.
+Spiny lobsters have a complex mero-planktonic lifecycle from a larva living in the open sea to an adult living on the seafloor.
+The management of the fishery requires a good understanding of all the stages of the spiny lobster life cycle.
 In this context, the objective of this paper is to provide a short review of the spiny lobster (Panulirus sp.) life cycle and the ecological and fisheries management implications.